cdonel/ncbi/README.md

 For downloading records from various NCBI databases.

 ## REQUIRED
-A config.py file needs to be added to the working directory contain:
+A config.py file needs to be added to the working directory must contain:

     email="ncbi_account_email"
     apikey="ncbi_account_apikey"